Meetsimar/killercoda-krs/scenario/step1.md

 `krs health`{{exec}}

+Click to the right model name which in this case is:

+`gpt-3.5-turbo`{{exec}}

-Follow the prompts to choose the model provider, enter your API key, and select the namespace and pod for health checks.
+and then enter your API key, and select the namespace and pod for health checks.
 You can troubleshoot issues interactively.